marcantondahmen/arch-setup/README.md

 # Marc's Arch Setup

-This is a simple setup script that helps with installing all basic applications and cloning my personal dotfiles to a fresh **Arch-Linux** machine using the **i3** window manager.
+This is a simple setup script that helps with installing all basic applications and [dotfiles](https://github.com/marcantondahmen/arch-dotfiles) to a fresh **Arch-Linux** machine in order to replicate a productive development environment based on **i3wm**.

 > [!IMPORTANT]
-> Please note that this script is my personal setup script and will clone my personal dotfiles as well.
-It helps to quickly replicate a productive development environment for my day job.
+> Please note that this is my personal setup script for my work machine.
+It helps to quickly replicate my development environment for my day job.
 Since your needs might differ, simply feel free to fork this repository and make it fully yours.

 ## Preperations